Travel information

 Cathays train station

-Alternatively, visitors can change at Cardiff Central or Cardiff Queen Street for Cathays train station (the university's station).
+Visitors can change at Cardiff Central or Cardiff Queen Street for Cathays train station (the university's station).

 Cathays station is located in the centre of the Cathays Park Campus, opposite the Main Building and next to the Students’ Union.
-It provides easy access to all other university buildings at Cathays Park including the Centre for Student Life.
+It provides easy access to all other university buildings at Cathays Park, including the Centre for Student Life.

 Cardiff is served by a number of local and national bus services – many of which drop passengers within easy walking distance of the university.

-Nearest airport: Cardiff Airport
+Nearest airport: Cardiff (CWL)

 Several inter-regional and international air services operate from Cardiff Airport, which is about 12 miles from the city centre.